JDenman6/simple/README.md

 ## Hello...
 World!
 ### This is just a quick profile page project.

+#### Check out the current product at https://polar-retreat-71474.herokuapp.com

 Getting myself back on to practical projects after a year or so of more academic learning about Ruby and programming in general.